shahriar-shahram/cooperative-driver-messaging-system/README.md

 ## Notes

-This repository presents a **high-level system view** of the Driver Messaging concept.
+This repository presents a **high-level system overview** of the Driver Messaging concept.
 Implementation details are abstracted to respect intellectual property considerations.